lymestack/SimpleAuth4Net/README.md

 ### Frontend Support

 SimpleAuth currently supports three client frameworks: Angular v18, React v18, and Vue v3.
 The Angular implementation is the most polished, while the React and Vue versions are in earlier stages of development.
-Contributions to enhance existing front-ends or add support for additional frameworks are highly encouraged.
+Contributions to enhance existing front-ends or add support for additional frameworks are encouraged.

 ![Screenshot 1](./documentation/images/login.png)
 ![Screenshot 2](./documentation/images/logged-in.png)